BLACK+DECKER EM720CB7 Turntable Motor Replacement — Step-by-Step Guide

 Step 1: Remove the Turntable Plate and Roller Ring

-Begin with the microwave right-side up on your workbench.
+Start by placing the microwave right-side up on your workbench.
 Open the door and lift the glass turntable plate straight up and out of the cavity.
 Set it aside on a soft towel to prevent cracking.
-Next, remove the plastic roller ring (also called the support ring or guide ring) that sits on the floor of the microwave cavity.
-It simply lifts out — no tools required.
+Next, remove the plastic roller ring (also called the support ring or guide ring) that sits on the floor of the microwave cavity—it simply lifts out with no tools required.
 Inspect both pieces for damage and set them aside safely.

 Step 2: Flip the Microwave and Remove the Bottom Panel